pyth-network/pyth-gitbook/consumers/on-demand.md

 Most oracles today use a push model, where the oracle runs an off-chain process that continuously sends transactions to update an on-chain price.
 In contrast, Pyth Network does not operate an off-chain process that pushes prices on-chain.
 Instead, it delegates this work to Pyth Network users.
-Pyth price updates are streamed off-chain via the Wormhole Network, a cross-chain messaging protocol.
+Pyth price updates are created on [Pythnet](../how-pyth-works/pythnet.md) and streamed off-chain via the Wormhole Network, a cross-chain messaging protocol.
 These updates are signed such that the Pyth on-chain program can verify their authenticity.
 Updating the on-chain price is a *permissionless* operation: anyone can submit a valid Wormhole message to the Pyth contract to update the price.
 Typically, users of Pyth Network prices will submit a single transaction that simultaneously updates the price and uses it in a downstream application.